stabilityprotocol/docs/docs/users/getting_started.md

 This quickstart guide is intended for users who wish to use the Global Trust Network (GTN) or Stability Testnet through browser extensions.
 In this example, we will use MetaMask, the most popular browser extension for interacting with blockchains.

 ## MetaMask Configuration

-MetaMask allows users to interact with the Global Trust Network blockchain easily.
+MetaMask allows users to interact with the Global Trust Network or Stability Testnet easily.
 Here's how to set it up:

 ### 1. Installing MetaMask